Another Fein Mess

 Why the color?
 Word-count?

 7-5 Charles Bagli finds a developer who wants to buy old bldgs and fix them for a profit.
-Hes really revved up about it says the agent handling the purchases.
+Hes really revved up about it says the seller's agent.
+This is 'news'?

 7-20 Sewell Chan reports of gender, racial gaps at the BBC, which responds it is closing them.

 Critics were not satisfied, Chan writes.
 Of course.
 If they were, theyd be out of a job .

 7-21 Just like LA Times reporters (hell, any reporter) John Eligon and Mitch Smith bray impersonally that "efforts to reach someone have been unsuccessful, depersonalizing their failure.

 * Obit for rock band singer, Joe Coscarelli gives album review, cites critics.
 Dont put no horse shit on my grave.

 8-7 Scott Shane and Vindu Goel, re election-ad influence, state that allegations and the possibility of voter fraud cast a shadow on the results.